 you have to plan your visit for year in advance, the City bursting with Tourist.

 should you have bad luck being here at Carnival time, during the year Mask Makers are busy, have a look around and watch how such little wonders come about.

-Carneval di Venezia ( Carnival of Venice ) is a must visit at least once in your lifetime, and to get into the spirit of things, a mask is a must.
-Venice has seen some form of mask going back to the twelveth century but it was in 1608 that the mask was deemed proper for only the Carneval or official functions.
-Today, the Carneval di Venezia takes place in February of each year.
+Carnevale di Venezia ( Carnival of Venice ) is a must visit at least once in your lifetime, and to get into the spirit of things, a mask is a must.
+Venice has seen some form of mask going back to the twelveth century but it was in 1608 that the mask was deemed proper for only the Carnevale or official functions.
+Today, the Carnevale di Venezia takes place in February of each year.

 I WAS FORTUNATE TO FIND ON A FEW NIGHTS AS I WAS EITHER GOING TOWARD ST. MARKS OR COMING FROM ST. MARKS ...THIS SMALL RESTAURANT WITH PEOPLE DANCING AND SINGING OLD ITALIAN SONGS..IT WAS SO MUCH LIKE A MOVIE AND ALSO REMINDED ME OF YEARS AGO WHEN I PLAYED IN A WEDDING BAND FOR ITALIAN WEDDINGS.....ALL THE CELEBRATION.. .ALL THE SONGS!!!!!!

 The whole city becomes colorful and spectacular when the citizens celebrate their Carnival.

 The Venice Carnival is one of the most famous celebrations, not only in Italy but worldwide, it has nothing to do with other Carnival celebrations, such as the carnivals of Brazil.

 This pagan festival is an elegant and distinguished party, with its attendant tradition of mask-wearing, has existed since the 13th century, but the tradition began to be held in the early fourteenth.